MarcusK00/PowderGame/README.md

 - **K / L** - Change Resolution
 - **ESC** – Reset simulation

 > All logic is contained in a single Python script.
-It started as a simple sand falling simulator.
+It started as a sand falling simulator.

 ---